Permitting

 Other Agency Coordination

-Federal and state and permits/approvals may be required prior to construction of Colorado’s Power Pathway.
+Federal and state permits/approvals may be required prior to construction of Colorado’s Power Pathway.
 Any necessary construction-related authorizations, which are typically administrative in nature, will be obtained between the time local land use permits are approved and when construction begins.
 State approvals may include, for example, permits for road, bridge and highway crossings or road occupancy permits from the Colorado Department of Transportation, and stormwater discharge permits and Air Pollution Emissions Notice from the Colorado Department of Public Health and Environment.
 Federal permits may be required for construction-related impacts to wetland or waterbodies from the U.S. Army Corps of Engineers.

 Colorado’s Power Pathway does not involve a federal nexus that would require development of an Environmental Impact Statement under the National Environmental Policy Act.
 As part of our local permitting efforts and in accordance with jurisdiction-specific requirements, we will assess the existing conditions and evaluate the anticipated impacts of the project along each segment.
 This evaluation will include desktop and field survey of biological and cultural resources.